-A. Suspension of In-Person Hearings: Therefore, this Order suspends and cancels any in-person hearings or proceedings in the Justice Center, except as otherwise allowed herein.
-The grand jurors summoned to report on January 11, 2020, shall be notified to report on February 8, 2020, and shall not meet or report prior to the expiration of this Order.
-Superior Court arraignment calendars scheduled during the pendency of this Order shall be cancelled insofar as the calendars require individuals to report in person; alternate provisions may be made for arraignment by videoconference.
+A, Suspension of In-Person Hearings: Therefore, this Order suspends and cancels any in-person hearings or proceedings in the Justice Center, except as otherwise allowed herein.
+Grand jurors have been summoned to report on February 22, 2021, and shall be permitted to conduct inperson proceedings in the JAR of the Justice Center, abiding by all public health guidance and procedures set forth in this Order.